cem-akkaya/LightAwareness/ReadMe.md

 - On your actor add component "LightAwareness".
 - Define the light gem using components scaling and offsets to your needs.
 - Define sensitivity and method as you need.
-- Call "Get Light Status" function to snapshot light level on object.
+- Call "Get Light Status" function to snapshot light level on object for manual request of status.
+- Call Subsystem update event for accessing light changes in large scale environments and utilization.
 - Engine Versions Under 5.2 Should use "Engine Version Fallback = true"

 ### Light Awareness Subsystem